-The consolidated annual financial statements for the period from 1 January to 31 December 20120were approved by the Executive Board on 18 January 2021.
+The consolidated annual financial statements for the period from 1 January to 31 December 2021 were adopted by the Executive Board on 17 January 2022.

 In accordance with Regulation (EC) No 1606/2002 of 19 July 2002 on the application of international accounting standards, the ARGAN Group's consolidated financial statements are prepared in accordance with IFRS as adopted in the European Union.
-The standards are available on the European Commission website (https://eur-lex.europa.eu/legalcontent/EN/ALL/?uri=CELEX:32008R1126).
+The standards are available on the European Commission website (https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32008R1126).

-The new standards, whose application is mandatory from 1 January 2020, are as follows:
+The new standards, whose application is mandatory from 1 January 2021, are as follows: